 Looking for ways to design a garden that’s always in bloom?
-Plant these flowers to keep the color going through the spring to summer garden transition.
+Keep reading for my best tips and favorite flowers to keep the color going through the spring to summer transition in the garden.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Garden Design Ideas: How to Plant for the Spring to Summer Transition
+Garden Design Ideas: The Best Plants for the Spring to Summer Transition

 When the early spring-flowering bulbs and perennials start to fade, you want fresh blooms to take over that will take the garden well into summer.